Deed of Settlement Ratification

 Maps of cultural redress properties in Tarawera and Matatā

-We stand to be the kaitiaki and owners of more than 500 hectares of whenua currently managed by the Department of Conservation.
+If our settlement is approved, we stand to be the kaitiaki and owners of more than 500 hectares of whenua currently managed by the Department of Conservation.
 You can view and download maps of our cultural redress properties in and around Tarawera and Matatā by clicking on each of the areas below.

 Further detail can be found in your Information Booklet.